-Section Humber Non-WCR45021 Citation for Comparable CPP SW Permit Repuirement (a)(4) Minimize the disturbance of steep slopes.
+Federal Requirement from 40 CFR 450.21 Citation for Section Number Section Name/Description Comparable CPP SW Permit Requirement (a) Erosion and sediment controls (a)(1) Control storm water volume and velocity to minimize soil erosion in order to minimize pollutant discharges.
+Part 2.3.3 (a)(2) Control storm water discharges, including both peak flowrates and total storm water volume, to minimize channel and stream-bank erosion and scour in the immediate vicinity of discharge points.
+Parts 2.3.4 (a)(3) Minimize the amount of soil exposed during construction activity.
+Part 2.3.1 (a)(4) Minimize the disturbance of steep slopes.
 Part 2.3.2 (a)(5) Minimize sediment discharges from the site.
 Part 4.1.1 (a)(6) Provide and maintain natural buffers around waters of the United States, direct storm water to vegetated areas and maximize storm water infiltration to reduce pollutant discharges, unless infeasible.
-Part 2.3.5 (a)(7) Minimize soil compaction Part 2.5 (a)(8) Preserve topsoil unless infeasible Part 2.5 (b) Soil stabilization Part 2.6 (c) Dewatering Part 2.7 (d) Pollution prevention measures (d)(1) Minimize the discharge of pollutants from equipment and vehicle washing, wheel wash water, and other wash waters Part 2.8.1 (d){2) Minimize the exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides, detergents, sanitary waste, and other materials present on the site to precipitation and to storm water Part 2.8.2 (d)(3) Minimize the discharge of pollutants from spills and leaks and implement chemical spill and leak- prevention and response procedures Part 2.8.3 (e) Prohibited discharges (e)(1) Wastewater from washout of concrete, unless managed by an appropriate control Part 2.9.1 (e)(2) Wastewater from washout and cleanout of stucco, paint, form release oils, curing compounds and other construction materials Part 2.9.2 (e)(3) Fuels, oils, or other pollutants used in vehicle and equipment operation and maintenance Part 2.9.3 (e)(4) Soaps or solvents used in vehicle and equipment washing Part 2.9.4 (f) Surface outlets Part 4.1.2
+Part 2.3.5 deral Requirement from 40 CFR 450.21 Citation for Section Number Section Name/Description Comparable CPP SW Permit Requirement (a)(7) Minimize soil compaction Part 2.5 (a)(8) Preserve topsoil unless infeasible Part 2.5 (b) Soil stabilization Part 2.6 (c) Dewatering Part 2.7 (d) Pollution prevention measures (d)(1) Minimize the discharge of pollutants from equipment and vehicle washing, wheel wash water, and other wash waters Part 2.8.1

+(d)(2) Minimize the exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides, detergents, sanitary waste, and other materials present on the site to precipitation and to storm water Part 2.8.2 (d)(3) Minimize the discharge of pollutants from spills and leaks and implement chemical spill and leak-prevention and response procedures Part 2.8.3 (e) Prohibited discharges (e)(1) Wastewater from washout of concrete, unless managed by an appropriate control Part 2.9.1 (e)(2) Wastewater from washout and cleanout of stucco, paint, form release oils, curing compounds and other construction materials Part 2.9.2 (e)(3) Fuels, oils, or other pollutants used in vehicle and equipment operation and maintenance Part 2.9.3 (e)(4) Soaps or solvents used in vehicle and equipment washing Part 2.9.4 (f) Surface outlets Part 4.1.2